 Having a voice at work can make a fundamental difference to people's working lives and can help build better relationships between employers and their workforce.
-Wellbeing, commitment and innovation are negatively impacted when employees feel they are without ‘voice’ in their organisation.
+Wellbeing, commitment and innovation are negatively impacted when employees feel they lack a ‘voice’ in their organisation.
 We believe all employers should have policies and practices in place which enable employees to express themselves on matters that are important to them in their work.

 The situation

-For employers, effective employee voice can mean better relationships with their employees and, ultimately, improved organisational performance.
-Line managers, people professionals and leaders have a responsibility to actively bring out, listen to and respond to employees’ voices.
+For employers, effective employee voice can mean better relationships with their employees and a more positive workplace climate.
+Line managers, people professionals and leaders have a responsibility to listen to and respond to employees’ voices.
 They can encourage employees to express themselves through individual and collective channels.
-This means using both direct mechanisms, such as employee surveys, and indirect ones, for example through an employee representative.

 CIPD viewpoint